nautobot/nautobot-app-device-onboarding/docs/user/app_getting_started.md

 ### Onboarding a Device

-Navigate to the Device Onboarding Job: Jobs > Perform Device Onboarding (Legacy).
+Navigate to the Device Onboarding Job: Jobs > Perform Device Onboarding (original).

 or